shmanik14/we-fix/README.md

 # WeFix - Computer & Mobile Repair
-WeFix is a computer and mobile repair service provider.
-In this website user can order service after login.
-User can login with their google account.
-Without login user can't  order any service.
-In this website has dashboad for user and admin.
-User can see their ordered services detail and add review for this websiter.
-Review will be show in the website home page.
-In admin dashboard, admin can approve ordered service, make admin, add new service and manage all services.
+1. WeFix is a computer and mobile repair service provider website.
+2. There are two roles in the website (user & admin).
+3. Admin can see all the bookings, manage service, add service and make an admin.
+4. User has to register to order any service and in the user dashboard, the user can see the user bookings, add a review for service.
+### Used Technology: React.js, node, Express.js, Firebase Auth, Firebase Hosting, Heroku, React-Bootstrap, Font-awsome, React-Router.

 # Live Link
 [https://wefix-4390e.web.app/]